mth229/mth229.github.io/integration.md

 The `riemann` function is good for pedagogical purposes, but the `quadgk` function should be used instead of the `riemann` function -- besides being built-in to `julia` it is more accurate, more robust, fast, and less work to use.

+(That `quadgk` is exact with polynomials is no surprise, as the underlying choice of nodes and weights makes it so for polynomials of certain degree.)

 ```
 alert("""